-We prepare our financial statements in accordance with accounting principles generally accepted in the United States, or GAAP, which requires the use of estimates and assumptions.
+We prepare our financial statements in accordance with GAAP, which requires the use of estimates and assumptions.
 Management has discussed and reviewed the development, selection, and disclosure of critical accounting estimates with the Company's Audit Committee.
-Management believes that the most critical accounting policies and estimates, since these estimates require significant judgment, are interest income, provision for credit losses on Agency MBS, Non-Agency RMBS and residential mortgage loans, the determination of the appropriate accounting model for Non-Agency RMBS and the impact of default and prepayment assumptions on RMBS, fair value measurements.
+Management believes that the most critical accounting policies and estimates, since these estimates require significant judgment, are interest income, provision for credit losses on Agency MBS, Non-Agency RMBS and residential mortgage loans, the determination of the appropriate accounting model for Non-Agency RMBS and the impact of default and prepayment assumptions on RMBS fair value measurements.
 Financial results could be materially different if other methodologies were used or if management modified its assumptions.